 The Gold Country region of Calaveras County is home to several large, beautiful reservoirs, fed by snowmelt from rivers that originate in the High Sierra.
 The largest, New Melones in Angels Camp is perfect for fishing, boating, camping and swimming and includes scenic hiking and biking trails.
 The tri-lakes area in Valley Springs features three diverse reservoirs, New Hogan, Pardee and Camanche, all with their own unique features and amenities.
 Check out the details on each lake before you go.
 The smallest of our reservoirs is Salt Spring Valley, a rustic, 15 minute drive outside Copperopolis and is a popular local fishing spot.

-When enjoying outdoor recreation in Calaveras, we do ask that you follow our Hop Lightly guidelines to help keep yourself safe, the environments beautiful for future visitors, and keep them healthily habitable for the indigenous wildlife.
+When enjoying outdoor recreation in Calaveras, we invite you follow our Hop Lightly guidelines to help keep yourself safe, the environments beautiful for future visitors, and keep them healthily habitable for the indigenous wildlife.